MichaelHiszpanski/space_galaxy_shooter/README.md

 # space_galaxy_shooter

-Fluuter game project for Mobile and Clouds module - The Opne Univeristy
+Fluuter game project for Mobile and Clouds module - The Open Univeristy